bbkr/JSON-RPC/README.md

 ### Should I declare signatures for server handler methods?

 It is recommended that you validate params in signatures instead of method bodies.
-This way server correctly returns "Invalid params." error (more info later) and method is not called if signature does not match - you can easily separate validation from logic.
+This way server correctly returns "Invalid params" error (more info later) and method is not called if signature does not match - you can easily separate validation from logic.

 ```perl
     method add_programmer (